pokohroh/ros-portfolio/Tutorials Completed/1) Building a ROS package.md

-# ROS Tutorial: Building Packages
+# ROS Tutorial: Create a catkin workspace

 # Objective
-To build a ROS package using the `catkin_make` build system and understand how ROS dependencies are resolved during the build process.
+To create a workspace for catkin which packages can be built on

 # Hardware Required
 - None